 - Le Gibard ($$), a casual fun cafe

 - La Galouïne Restaurant ($$) for a good seafood selection

 Whale watching is the main reason for our stop at Tadoussac.
 We got to see plenty of those in a much more comfortable way than I could’ve ever imagined with Croisières AML Cruises.
 More about this whale tour here.
 After our whale-watching excursion, we went directly back to the microbrewery where clearly many other people had a day similar to ours.

 Tickets: Starting at $94.99 for Zodiac and $99.99, prices can change so check the website.
 There is an option to add a lunch box for all fairs for $17.99

 If time permits, visit Marine Mammal Interpretation Center (CIMM) to learn more about the marine mammals you saw during the day.
-The center is located near the marine right in town and can be easily accessed on foot with a slow stroll along the shore.
+The center is located near the marina right in town and can be easily accessed on foot with a slow stroll along the shore.

 Timing: June 7 – late September

-With many activities checked off my bucket list, it was time to go home and Baie-Sainte-Catherine ferry will get you to the mainland for free year-round.
+With many activities checked off my bucket list, it was time to go home and the Baie-Sainte-Catherine ferry will get you to the mainland for free year-round.